This information explains how you can help prevent falls by wearing safe shoes.Back to top

 Tips for Putting On and Taking Off Shoes

-If you have a hard time putting on or taking off your shoes:
+If you have a hard time putting on or taking off your shoes, try the following tips to help:

 - Use a shoe horn with a long handle to help you put on shoes if you can’t reach down to your feet (see Figure 2).

-- Use elastic shoelaces so you don’t have to tie and untie your shoes when you put them on and take them off.
+- Use elastic shoelaces.
+They let you slip your shoes on so you don’t have to tie and untie your shoes when putting them on and taking them off.

 - Wear shoes with Velcro instead of shoelaces.
 Velcro is easier to fasten.